-1.11.3 Developers will be expected to include plans for the long-term care of the features which encourage wildlife.
+73. Developers will be expected to include plans for the long-term care of the features which encourage wildlife.
 This could include maintenance of woodland which remains on an undeveloped part of the site, new verges which encourage wildflowers or specific habitat features within the new development.
-TWBC's Green Infrastructure Planning document highlights the need for long-term management and its financing.
+TWBC's Green Infrastructure Planning document highlights the need for long-term management and its financing (TWBC Green Infrastructure Plan Supplementary Planning Document August 2014 - 6.2 p.
+24).

-Policy LE8 On-going Environmental Maintenance
+Policy LE7 On-going Involvement for Maintenance

-Where new housing or commercial development is proposed, developers must, where required by the Parish Council or TWBC, include an ongoing management plan for wildlife-related aspects of the site and provision for its funding.
-Developers must, where required, also set up an environmental management service contract to maintain public areas, particularly LWS, and shall provide for long-term integration and enhancement of the environment.
+Where new housing or commercial development is proposed, developers, will be expected, where appropriate, to include an on-going management plan for green infrastructure elements of the site and provision for its funding.

+Developers will be expected, where appropriate, to set up an environmental management service contract to maintain public areas, particularly LWS, and shall provide for long-term integration and enhancement of the environment.

-1.12 All new developments should include features within the development which are sympathetic to Benenden's character, its wildlife and flora.
+74. All new developments should include features within the development which are sympathetic to Benenden's character, its wildlife and flora.